 Skip to main content

 If a user hits a usage limit you granted them, they may be willing to purchase a top-up.
-These are typically one-time purchases (or less commonly, recurring add-ons) that grant a fixed usage of a feature.
+These are typically one-time purchases (but can also be recurring add-ons) that grant a fixed usage of a feature.
 This gives users full spend control and allows your business to be paid upfront.
 For these reasons, it tends to be a more popular alternative to usage-based pricing — eg, OpenAI uses this model for their API.

 Example case